larte/gears/README.md

 ## About the calculations

 Tire size is 700 x 22c, with a 2092 mm ( or 26.215 inches ) diameter.

+## Example

+See it in action at http://gears.larte.io